sayakpaul/SimSiam-TF/README.md

 * data augmentation pipeline
 * architectures of the two MLP heads
-* learning schedule used during pre-training
+* learning rate schedule used during pre-training

 and so on.